ericsun153/cse15l-lab-reports/lab-report-3-week-6.md

 ![Image7](Week6/2.8.jpg)

-* Finally, we push back to Github from our server by using `git push`, and we are able to see the file we added from Github website.
+* Finally, we push back to Github from our server by using `git push`, and we are able to see the file we added from Github website, and here is [my link](https://github.com/ericsun153/markdown-parser/commit/496660f4f17e14c58f8a55a0889390e163f249a1) to the commit

 ![Image](Week6/2.9.jpg)
 ![Image](Week6/3.0.jpg)